 LUCID: You may ask yourself, “Why would I want to pay money to see Queensryche at the Nokia?”
 Easy: Because Geoff Tate and crew have set their greatest hits and some new songs to a sort of loose storyline whose plot is entirely secondary to the visuals: The expressly adults-only show (!) wants to sweep you into a sort of circus-noir netherworld where acrobats, burlesque performers, contortionists and their ilk will bring the band’s music to life.
-Queensryche Cabaretis at .
+Queensryche Cabaret is at 8:30PM.

 Got a tip?
 Email Elizabeth.